13 Scenic Road Trips to Experience the Beautiful Colors of Fall

 Distance: 630 miles northeast

 Surrounded by the Blue Ridge Mountains, Asheville is the perfect spot to take in the vibrant hues of fall.
 Grandfather Mountain and Pisgah National Forest are two of the most sought-after spots to take in the colorful scenery.
-The historic Biltmore estate is also a unique spot to experience the wonders of fall.
-Asheville is also known for its arts district and craft breweries.
+The historic Biltmore estate is a unique spot to experience fall leaves in all of their splendor and makes you feel like you’re stepping into a scene from Bridgerton.
+Asheville is also known for its arts district and abundant craft breweries.

-9 Scenic Road Trips to Experience The Beautiful Colors of Fall
+13 Scenic Road Trips to Experience the Beautiful Colors of Fall

 Photo Credit: Biltmore.com